Easy Passover Recipes

 3. Fruit and Nut Charoset Bites

-• Ingredients: Chopped apples, walnuts, cinnamon, grape juice or wine
+• Ingredients: Chopped apples, walnuts, cinnamon, grape juice or apple juice

 • Directions: Mix ingredients together and let kids spoon charoset into mini cupcake liners for individual servings.